5 Key Facts: Marijuana vs Hemp Roles in Medicine & Industry

 Uses and Applications

 Marijuana and hemp may come from the same plant family, but their unique chemical compositions lead them down vastly different paths, serving diverse purposes across medicine, recreation, industry, and agriculture.
-From pain relief to sustainable materials, these plants are at the forefront of emerging industries.
+From pain relief to sustainable materials, these plants are at the forefront of emerging industries in 2026.

 Marijuana